What's your typical work process?

 What do you like most about your job?

 Getting to hear new music all day.
-I really like how musicians always keep surprising me with their unstoppable creativity in songwriting and top class delivery.
+I really like how musicians always keep surprising me with their unstoppable creativity in songwriting and top class performances.

 What type of music do you usually work on?